Domnikov/hash_server/README.md

 [ ] Other modules unit tests

+[ ] Check all error printing messages if it really has errno

 [ ] Add docker files

 [ ] Remake with using STL coroutines (require gcc >= 10.0)